 We'll critique some sample moon photographs.
 This will give you good ideas for photographing the moon in your own unique way.
 Finally, we'll cover how to avoid the common mistakes that photographers make when shooting the moon.

-Look at this lunar photo below.
-It was taken one day before a "Super Moon."
+Look at this lunar photo.
+I took it just one day before a "Super Moon."
 That's a combination of a full moon taken at the time of year when the moon is at its closest distance to the earth.

 Usually the second challenge with moon photography is getting a blurry image.
 If the shutter speed isn't fast enough, the blurriness may be caused by camera movement or movement of the moon itself.

-Remember that because of the earth's rotation, all of those celestial objects in the sky are moving in relationship with you standing still on planet Earth.
+Remember too, that because of the earth's rotation, all of those celestial objects in the sky are moving in relationship with you standing still on planet Earth.
 If you don't want any motion blur, you'll need to use a fairly quick shutter speed.